FoundrySpatial/streamDepletr/README.md

 Status](https://travis-ci.org/szipper/streamDepletr.svg?branch=master)](https://travis-ci.org/szipper/streamDepletr)

-streamDepletr is an R package with functions for assessing the impacts of groundwater pumping on wells.
+streamDepletr is an R package with functions for assessing the impacts of groundwater pumping on streams.
 There are two primary categories of
 functions:

   - Analytical streamflow depletion models, which estimate the change in